sixtyandme logo

 When I was young and raising a family on limited funds, I didn’t have many extras in terms of kitchen tools.
-Just the usual knives, can opener, potato peeler, wooden spoons, and mixer, and a ladle.
+Just the usual knives, can opener, potato peeler, wooden spoons, a mixer, and a ladle.
 I got by just fine as a stay-at-home mom, an “earth mother” of sorts (it was the 70s, after all!).

 As such, I made meals from scratch, grew a garden, and learned to preserve food for my family.
 I decided preparing meals was my hobby to keep my attitude positive and to boost my creativity in the kitchen.

 In the 80s, I was weak from a neuro-muscular disease.
 A surprise gift from friends in the form of a KitchenAid mixer made my life much easier.
-We had five kids and I was at home and committed to feeding them healthily and well.
+We had five kids, and I was at home and committed to feeding them healthily and well.

 I made all of our bread from scratch and the kneading was tiring me out.
 I always made large batches of cookies and my small handheld mixer was taxed.
 That KitchenAid was one of the most thoughtful and useful gifts I have ever received.